waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Victory Road Trainer Test:** Confirmed that defeated trainers in Victory Road act as impassable obstacles.
 Attempt to walk through the defeated Pokemaniac at (5, 3) on Victory Road 2F failed.
 - **Victory Road Trainer Test 2:** The system insists the eastern part of Victory Road 2F is reachable, but my path is blocked by the defeated Pokemaniac at (5, 3).
 This contradicts my previous test.
 Hypothesis: My previous test was flawed, and defeated trainers are NOT impassable.
 Test: Navigate to (4, 3) and attempt to walk right onto (5, 3).
 - **Conclusion:** Attempt to walk through the defeated Pokemaniac at (5, 3) failed.
 Defeated trainers in Victory Road are confirmed to be impassable obstacles.
 The system's feedback implies an alternate route must exist.

-## B. Victory Road 1F Puzzle - Blocked!
-**Status:** My `puzzle_strategist_agent` has determined that the boulder puzzles on this floor are unsolvable in their current state.
-This blocks the path to the main exit at (9, 18).
-**Conclusion:** The only way forward is to retreat.
-**New Plan:** Return to the ladder at (2, 2) to get back to Victory Road 2F and find an alternative escape route from there.
+- **Victory Road 1F Puzzle - Blocked!
+(Initial Agent Failure):** My `puzzle_strategist_agent` initially determined that the boulder puzzles on this floor were unsolvable.
+This was proven to be a hallucination by system feedback.
+The root cause was a flawed `get_impassable_coords` tool that did not account for defeated trainers as obstacles.
+This plan to retreat was abandoned.